ogc1231/ogc1231/README.md

 I'm Oliver Craigie, a Full Stack Developer with a strong foundation in many modern technologies and languages, such as Javascript, React.js, Python, Django, Django REST, Boostrap, Bulma and more.

-I'm recently graduated from the Code Institute's Diploma in Full Stack Software Development with a distincion grade.
+I recently graduated from the Code Institute's Diploma in Full Stack Software Development with a distincion grade.

 I am always open to new challenges and opportunities in the insdustry.

-I'm currently developing my skills further in React.js and learning TypeScript.
+I'm currently developing my skills further in React.js and TypeScript.

 Thank you for visiting my profile!
 If you have any questions or suggestions, please feel free to contact me.